Instalab

 Iron + TIBC

-See whether your body is starving for iron or quietly stockpiling too much, before either one causes damage.
+See whether your body is running low on iron or quietly storing too much, before either one starts doing damage.

 Should you take a Iron + TIBC test?